Gino Rea: Return to World Supersport

-During the first months of 2015, Gino's Moto2 team withdrew from the Championship leaving him without a ride for the season.
+During the first months of 2015, Rea's Moto2 team withdrew from the Championship leaving him without a ride for the season.
 Rea joined the CIA Landlord Insurance PTR Honda Team to make a return to the World Supersport Championship.
-Gino had an operation in Melbourne just 2 days before Round 1 to remove a screw from his previously injured right foot.
-Having to wear a boot 2 sizes too big to fit his foot in, the Londoner still managed a spectacular race to finish on the podium in 3rd place.
-Gino went into the final few races in position to challenge for the top 5 in the World Supersport Championship standings but had to battle through injury after a horrendous crash at Magny Cours, France when his front brake locked on, sending him over the handlebars.
-Gino finished the 2015 World Supersport Championship in 6th.
+Rea had an operation in Melbourne two days before Round 1 to remove a screw from his previously injured right foot.
+Having to wear a boot two sizes bigger than normal, he still managed to finish on the podium in 3rd place.
+He went into the final few races in position to challenge for the top five in the World Supersport Championship standings but had to battle through injury after a horrendous crash at Magny Cours, France when his front brake locked on, sending him over the handlebars.
+He finished the 2015 World Supersport Championship in 6th.

 In 2016 Rea signed with a newly formed team named GRT Racing, switching bike manufacturer to MV Agusta to remain in World Supersport.
 Even with limited testing and race DNF's due to engine failures, Rea was able to consistently beat the MV Agusta Factory World Supersport Team, finishing on the Podium three times with a best finish of 2nd at Assen, Netherlands.
 Rea went into the final two races of the season in 4th position in the World Championship Standings but was forced to sit out of both remaining races after a collision with Japanese rider Hikari Obkubo which resulted in a broken left hand.
 Rea was ultimately pushed back to 7th in the 2016 series standings.

 For 2017, Rea signed with Team Go Eleven Kawasaki to remain again in the World Supersport Championship.
 A run of technical failures and uncompetitive machinery throughout the season resulted in a career worst Championship standing of 17th with a best finish of 6th at Misano, Italy.
-It marked the first year of World Supersport racing where Gino did not finish on the podium.
+It marked the first year of World Supersport racing where Rea did not finish on the podium.